Yezin Agricultural University: Post-graduate diplomas

 Starting from the 2009 academic year, third-year and fourth-year undergraduate students have to select one crop as a specialized subject and study off-campus at one of seven designated farms of the Myanmar Agricultural Service.
 The aim is to "expose students to their specialized crop and do more research in order to become crop specialists".
 The farms growing the specialized crops are paddy in Hmawbi in Yangon Region; maize and cereals in Aungban in Shan State; pulse and oil crops in Magway in Magway Region; cotton in Nangyaw in Mandalay Region; sugarcane in Nyaungbintha in Bago Region; perennial crops in Hpa Auk in Mon State, and horticultural crops in Hlegu in Yangon Region.
 Fourth-year students must take one elective course in agronomy, agricultural botany, agricultural chemistry, entomology, plant pathology, horticulture and agricultural economics.
 Each class typically has 27 students who were chosen based on their second-year examination marks.

 Faculty and administration

 YAU is administered by the Ministry of Agriculture of Myanmar.
 In 2005, YAU maintained a staff of 600 including a 140 academic staff of whom 75 per cent have received training overseas.

-The university comprises nine major academic departments and four supporting academic departments.
+The university comprises thirteen major academic departments and four supporting academic departments.